Kot Radha Kishan: Living

 Houses surround a parking lot in the residential area of Kot Radha Kishen.

 The educated people of Kot Radha Kishan as well as surrounding villagers are mostly dependent on government as well as private jobs.
 Illiterate people of the town work as workers in the nearby industrial zone of Raiwind as well as in Lahore.
 Others from villages depend on agriculture.
 Small numbers of people have power loom industries in their homes.

-Prem Nagar Railway Station, where large railway dry ports by the name of DP World Lahore and MICT are operational, are situated in between Raiwand and Kot Radha Kishan in the Punjab Province of Pakistan.
+Prem Nagar Railway Station, where large railway dry ports by the name of DP World Lahore and MICT are operational, is situated between Raiwand and Kot Radha Kishan.

 Education

 The public sector has three public high schools for boys and girls, including Govt.
 High School No. 1 for boys, Govt.
 High School Kot Sardar Muhammad Khan and a high school for girls.
 There is also a large number of private schools running in the city.
 A High School near the village of Pemar Utar has been serving the people for many decades.
 There are three-degree colleges, two for boys and the other for girls.
 These colleges provide education for intermediate and degree levels.
 Recently, a modern library has been built in the degree college for girls.

-The Learning School, Kot Radha Kishan, was established by the concerned citizens in 2002 under Kot Radha Kishan Development Trust (Regd) and is providing quality education on a not-for-profit basis.
-Its Alumni are spread across the world, and some of them are in high-ranking positions now.

-Branches of various school chains like 'The Educators', 'Dar-e-Arqam are also spreading the light of education in the cityKot Radha Kishan is the smallest tehsil of Lahore Division but the 2nd highest literacy rate after Pattoki.
+Kot Radha Kishan is the smallest tehsil of Lahore Division but has the second highest literacy rate after Pattoki.